You can now get a Contract Bond right away. For Contract bonds under $100,000, click here

 What is a Contract Bond? – What They Are To Your Business

-Contract Bonds are a type of surety bond that helps guarantee the performance of contractual obligations between two parties, typically in the construction industry.
+Contract Bonds are a type of surety bond that helps ensure the performance of contractual duties between two parties, this is especially common in the construction industry.
 Contracts bonds are used to protect against any potential losses due to the contractor’s failure to complete the job or project as agreed upon in a contract.
-The surety issuing the bond — usually an insurance company — guarantees the owner that the contractor will complete their contractual duties outlined in the agreement between the two parties as long as the contractor pays their premiums and holds up their end of the bargain.
+If a claim is made, the surety issuing the bond — typically an insurance company — guarantees the owner that the contractor will complete their contractual duties outlined in the agreement between the two parties as long as the contractor pays their premiums and holds up their end of the bond agreement.

-Ultimately, contract bonds help give certainty to both contractor and client by holding contractors accountable and ensuring satisfaction from work performed.
+In essence, contract bonds bring certainty to relationships between contractors, suppliers, subcontractors, and clients by holding contractors accountable and ensuring satisfaction from work performed.
 As this section has outlined, it is important to understand what a contract bond is and how it works before entering into an agreement.
-In the next section we will look at what services these types of bonds typically cover.
+We will delve into what services these types of bonds typically cover in the subsequent section.

-One of the types of contract bonds that you see often are bid bonds.
-The other main type are performance bonds, which are commonly issued in conjunction with a payment bond.
+There are several types of contract bonds that you'll often encounter.
+One of the most common is bid bonds.
+The others, namely performance bonding, are usually issued along with a payment bond.

 Definition of a Contract Performance Bond